1760 - Russian campaign in Brandenburg

 On October 7 in the morning, Hülsen marched by Saarmund and encamped near the Halle Gate.
-Tchernichev deployed in front of the positions of Prince Eugen and both armies cannonaded each other on the Heights of Lichtenberg, 6 km east of Berlin.
+Chernichev deployed in front of the positions of Prince Eugen and both armies cannonaded each other on the Heights of Lichtenberg, 6 km east of Berlin.
 The same day, Frederick left Silesia in a hurry to relieve his capital.

 On October 8, Hülsen arrived in Berlin.
 The Prussian forces in the town now totalled 14,000 men.
-However, the combined forces of Lacy and Tchernichev totalled some 35,000 men.
-The same day, Tchernichev, who had received reinforcements (9 bns and 5 sqns), and Prince Eugen drew out their troops and manoeuvred about.
+However, the combined forces of Lacy and Chernichev totalled some 35,000 men.
+The same day, Chernichev, who had received reinforcements (9 bns and 5 sqns), and Prince Eugen drew out their troops and manoeuvred about.
 A violent thunderstorm slowed down operations.
 Prince Eugen did not dare to attack the Austro-Russians.

 During the night of October 8 to 9, Prince Eugen and Hülsen finally withdrew to Spandau.
-The cossacks engaged their rearguard and took several prisoners.
+The Cossacks engaged their rearguard and took several prisoners.

 On Thursday October 9 at about 7:00 a.m., Tottleben came circling to the Halle Gate.
 Berlin capitulated and was delivered up to the Russians.
 The garrison (3 bns) became prisoners of war.
 The city had to pay a contribution of 1,5 million crowns and to give 200,000 crowns to the troops as a gratuity.
 Lacy arrived after the capitulation and strongly disagreed with its terms.
-His grenzer troops bent on housebreaking, street-robbery and insolent violence.
+His Grenzer light troops bent on housebreaking, street-robbery and insolent violence.
 Tottleben had to fire upon them a couple of times.

 For three days, Lacy was as the evil genius of Berlin while Tottleben and his Russians showed excellent discipline.
-The cossacks were kept out beyond the walls.
+The Cossacks were kept out beyond the walls.

 Saxon and Austrian parties were occupying various palaces at Potsdam, Charlottenburg, Schönhausen and Friedrichsfeld.
 Some of these parties behaved well while other had a horrible conduct.
-In Charlottenburg, Saxon Graf Brühl Chevauxlegers smashed the furnitures, the doors, cut the pictures, maltreated people and overset Polignac's collection of antiques and classicalities.
+In Charlottenburg, the Saxon Graf Brühl Chevauxlegers smashed the furnitures, the doors, cut the pictures, maltreated people and overset Polignac's collection of antiques and classicalities.
 At Potsdam, on the other hand, Prince Esterházy, with perhaps Hungarians among his people, behaved like a very prince.